 October is also National Bullying Prevention Month.
 Bullying is a national epidemic.
 Autistic people are much more likely than their typical peers to be bullied.
 Bullying can have devastating effects on a person’s psychological state causing life-long trauma and PTSD.
 Not only are autistic people bullied – often their parents are bullied as well.
 With social media we’ve witnessed many times in the last years people who “flame” a person who has a passionate or controversial belief.
 The Art of Autism is especially concerned about people who organize their attacks and target vulnerable people.
 We encourage thoughtful dialogue and using “I” messaging in communication which concentrates more on how the person is feeling than attributes and emotions the speaker projects on the person they are communicating with.

 Healthy, respectful dialogue and communication is one of The Art of Autism’s top priorities.
-The world is so divided right now and even much more so in the autism community.
-As Art of Autism Board member Carly Fulgham recently blogged – we must get over our differences and focus on what we can agree on.
+As Art of Autism board member Carly Fulgham blogged – we must get over our differences and focus on what we can agree on.
+Samantha Craft also has a relevant contribution to this subject with her blog post A message to activists: spread kindness, acceptance and tolerance.

-One of The Art of Autism‘s most popular blogs is written by Christina MacNeal – How to Keep the Bullies at Bay for those on the Autism Spectrum.
+One of The Art of Autism‘s most popular blog posts is written by Christina MacNeal – How to Keep the Bullies at Bay for those on the Autism Spectrum.
+We are excited that Christina is working on a new article about bullying for the Art of Autism in the month of October.

 Do you have a story you would like to share?
 We’d love to hear from you.
+We are now compensating neurodivergent bloggers to contributions to the Art of Autism website.
 Email email@example.com.